poojasheoran12/SpringBoot/Bean.md

 A **bean is like a pre-prepared ingredient in your kitchen** 🍳.
 Spring keeps it ready and gives it to whoever needs it in the app.

 ---
+## Layman Explanation of a Bean

+Think of a bean as a smart object that Spring creates, manages, and keeps track of for you.

+Normally in programming, if you want an object of a class, you write:

+val myService = MyService()

+But in Spring, instead of creating it yourself, Spring creates it once and keeps it safe for you to use anywhere.
+This object is called a bean.

 ## 2️⃣ Why Do We Need Beans?